tonypdmtr/68hc08/asm8.md

 `.my_pointers` are variables beginning with a point (i.e., they point to something)

-`MyRoutines` are camelcase names.
+`MyRoutines` are camel case names.
 They may also use underscores mostly to separate module from function name, as in `InitializeSCI` which could also be written as `Initialize_SCI` or `SCI_Initialize`